Orlando, Florida is known for being a mecca for family travel, but are there things to do in Orlando for adults that are traveling without kids?

 They’re not just for kids, and they’re not just for families.

-There are plenty of adults who take adult-only trips to these all of the time, and I’ve compiled some of the adult-specific recommendations in Orlando theme parks below.
+There are plenty of adults who take adult-only trips to these all of the time, and we’ve compiled some of the best recommendations in Orlando theme parks for adults below.

-As a shopping and dining complex, Disney Springs is definitely not limited to children (and in fact, children need an adult to be able to afford the things on offer here!).
+As a shopping and dining complex, Disney Springs is definitely not limited to children!

 You can spend your days shopping at either Disney-themed stores or more boutique stores like Basin and Sperry’s.

-Universal’s shopping and dining complex is called Citywalk, and it’s here that you can indulge in some fantastic dining options, see the famous Blue Man Group show, or spend some of your hard earned cash on souvenirs.
+It’s here that you can indulge in some fantastic dining options, work your way through their movie-themed escape room, or spend some cash on souvenirs.

 With a vibrant atmosphere bustling with people and music, this is a great option for a group of adults who want to get together and enjoy themselves.

-This is a prime spot for grabbing a drink and appreciating the breeze off of the water, and you can also walk from the Boardwalk over to Disney’s Yacht and Beach Club resorts which have gorgeous white sand areas and swinging chairs to help you relax and soak in the Orlando sun.
+This is a prime spot for grabbing a drink and appreciating the breeze off of the water, and you can also walk from the Boardwalk over to Disney’s Yacht and Beach Club resorts.

-You don’t even have to go into a Disney park to watch the fireworks shows – world famous productions, mind you, that will delight any pyro or person who enjoys fun!
+You don’t even have to go into a Disney park to watch the fireworks shows!

-Luckily for you, I’ve got a guide to where to watch Disney World fireworks outside of the theme parks so you can figure out where to set up and at what time to catch a glimpse.
+Luckily for you, we’ve got a guide on where to watch Disney World fireworks outside of the theme parks, so you can figure out where to set up and at what time to catch a glimpse.

-With more thrill rides than Disney World, Universal Studios is a more adult-oriented theme park that features rollercoasters like crazy.
+With more thrill rides than Disney World, Universal Studios is a more adult-oriented theme park that features a ton of scream-tastic rollercoasters!

 The Disney parks aren’t just for kids!